-- You will compare and contrast different religious and secular arguments in support of agapism.
+- Compare and contrast different religious and secular arguments in support of agapism.

-- You will consider different theories about the relationship between emotion, control, and moral obligation.
+- Consider different theories about the relationship between emotion, control, and moral obligation.

 - Identify at least two distinct moral obligations that might stem from the Parable of the Good Samaritan.

 - Reflect on the NYTimes story.
 Do you think there is a tension between a private obligation to love and good public policy?
 Why or why not?
 Give an argument for your view.